Pohang Gyeongsangbuk Do, South Korea Travel Guide

 A blend of relaxation and scenic beauty awaits.

 Pohang has a local bus system.
 Taxis are widely available.
-Consider renting a car for exploring areas in the suburbs or nearby Gyeongju.
+Consider renting a car for exploring areas beyond downtown or nearby Gyeongju.

-Summers are hot and humid, winters are cold.
+Summers are warm and muggy, winters are cold.
 Spring and autumn offer mild temperatures and are ideal for sightseeing.
 Pack accordingly.

-While English signs exist in tourist areas, having a translation app (like Papago) will greatly help interaction with locals.
+While English signs exist in tourist areas, possessing a translation app (like Papago) will greatly help interaction with locals.